 What is a Chartered Surveyor?

-, structural issues, Japanese knotweed
+, structural issues and Japanese knotweed

-What do they do?
+What do Chartered Surveyors do?

-The surveyor will visit the property and walk around, assessing different areas and identifying any problems.
+The surveyor will visit the property, assessing different areas and identifying any problems.
 They will then put it all into a report for you, and you can decide if you want to go ahead with the purchase, or even renegotiate based on the findings in the report.

 When do I need a Chartered Surveyor?